-Saturday night we went to the Siete Foods HQ where their oh-so talented R&D chef, Adres (aka @theycallmefigs), made the most wonderful feast EVER.
-Talk about a grain-free, dairy-free heaven on earth.
+Saturday night we went to the Siete Foods HQ where their oh-so-talented R&D chef, Adres (aka @theycallmefigs), made the most wonderful feast EVER.
+Talk about grain-free, dairy-free heaven on earth.
 I’m talking grain-free butternut squash and cassava flour tamales, the most epic beef ceviche, and SO MUCH MORE.
 One thing Andres whipped up were some Shrimp Enchiladas Suizas.
 I devoured them.

 So, thank you Siete Foods for the lovely weekend in Austin.
 Thank you for providing us with your fantastic products that make healthy living so much more yummy and easy.
 And most importantly, thank you for allowing me to be a part of your extended family!
 I freaking love you guys!

-If you are looking for Siete Products, check out their Store Locator on their website to see if they sell at a store near you.
-I find mine in most all health food grocery stores near me (Whole Foods, Natural Grocers, Central Market, Sprouts, Tom Thumb, and even Wal Mart).
+If you are looking for Siete Products for these Paleo Enchiladas Suizas or other recipes, check out their Store Locator on their website to see if they sell at a store near you.
+I find mine in most health food grocery stores near me (Whole Foods, Natural Grocers, Central Market, Sprouts, Tom Thumb, and even Walmart).

 SHOP THE POST.

 - 3 cups shredded chicken I use rotisserie

 - 1 tsp paprika

 - 1/2 cup salsa verde

 - Preheat oven to 375 and lightly grease a 9x13 baking dish.

 - In a large bowl, combine the shredded chicken, paprika, black pepper, cumin, dried oregano and salsa verde.
 Toss chicken to evenly coat.